LEADING OFF: Sale on hold, Astros under scrutiny, NLCS shift

 SALE ON HOLD

-Red Sox ace Chris Sale is still feeling weak and trying to regain lost weight after a stomach illness forced him to spend a night in the hospital after he started the ALCS opener against the Astros.
-Boston had hoped to start Sale in Game 5 on Thursday night, but instead will give him a couple extra days to recover while planning to pitch him in Game 6 on Saturday, if necessary.
+Red Sox ace Chris Sale was still feeling weak and trying to regain lost weight after a stomach illness forced him to spend a night in the hospital after he started the AL Championship Series opener against the Astros.
+Boston had hoped to start Sale in Game 5 on Thursday night, but instead will give him a couple extra days to recover while planning to pitch him in Game 6 on Saturday in Boston, if necessary.
+David Price will start in Sale's place Thursday night on three days' rest as the Red Sox try to win the pennant.

-Game 1 winner Justin Verlander is scheduled to pitch for the Astros.
+Boston leads the best-of-seven set 3-1 and is one win from making its first trip to the World Series since winning the 2013 title.
+Game 1 winner Justin Verlander is scheduled to pitch for the Astros with their season on the line.

 DEFENDING CHAMPS